Graham Windham Instructor in NEW YORK, New York

 About the Program

-The Graham Windham Beacon Harlem program is a school based program which provides engaging and appropriately structured activities to youth and families during the after school hours, evenings, weekends, during school breaks and summer.
+The Graham Windham Cornerstone program is an afterschool program which provides engaging and appropriately structured activities to youth and families during the after school hours, evenings, weekends, during school breaks and summer.

 About the Position